About the Board

 - A senior official from the U.S. General Services Administration (GSA) with technical expertise in information technology development

 - A member of the Department of Homeland Security’s (DHS) Cybersecurity and Infrastructure Security Agency (CISA)

 - Four employees of the Federal Government primarily having technical expertise in information technology development, financial management, cybersecurity and privacy, and acquisition

-Additionally, six alternate board members with expertise in information technology, cybersecurity, and acquisition provide added insight and can stand in as a voting board member.
+Additionally, four alternate board members with expertise in information technology, cybersecurity, and acquisition provide added insight and can stand in as a voting board member.